 The decision of the panel is final.
-If you are unhappy with the process, you may make a complaint under RADA's Admissions Appeals & Complaints process (details are on the course pages of the website).
+If you are unhappy with the process, you may make a complaint under RADA's Admissions, Appeals & Complaints process (details are on the Regulations and Policies page of the website).

 You may apply only once per academic year.